Daniel-Krueger/daniel-krueger.github.io/_posts/2023/2023-07-13-copy-attachment-to-other-workflow.md

 bpsVersion: 2023.1.1.89
 ---

+{: .notice--info}
+**Info:** In WEBCON BPS 2025 a [dedicated action](https://docs.webcon.com/docs/2025R1/Studio/Action/Attachments/Action_AddAttachmentToOtherElement) has been created for this.

 # Overview
 The default actions of WEBCON BPS allow us to:
 1. Create attachment for the current workflow instance.